Sex, fertility and acute myeloid leukaemia (AML)

 • loss of interest in sex (libido)

 Talk to your doctor or nurse if you have any of these symptoms.
 There are treatments and things you can do to help cope with the effects of menopause.
-Your doctor might recommend you have hormone replacement therapy (HRT) Open a glossary item if you have an early menopause.
+Your doctor might recommend you have hormone replacement therapy (HRT).
+Open a glossary item

 Preserving fertility

-There are ways for women and men to try to keep their fertility, such as freezing eggs and sperm collection.
-But this depends on several factors.
+There are ways for both women and men to try to preserve their fertility, such as freezing eggs and embryos, or storing sperm.
+However, these methods are not always successful or suitable for everyone.

 Talk to your doctor or nurse about any concerns you may have about your fertility.